PlatformDB/PlatformDB/README.md

 # PlatformDB

-A DB technology empowering developers with best practices from the top successful tech companies around the world
+A Database technology empowering developers with best practices from the top successful tech companies around the world

 ## Why PlatformDB